 The following information is provided for products that do not have a specific owner's manual and is intended as a general guide for basic care and maintenance of your U.S. Divers Snorkeling Fins.

 The compact Trek snorkeling fin is a favorite for exploring your local beaches or for snorkeling vacations.
-While it may be small in size, the Trek packs many features of a larger fin such as a vented blade with a flexible, dual composite construction for a powerful kick, and an open heel, adjustable foot pocket for a easy-to-adjust customized fit.
+With a smaller size perfect for travel, the Trek packs many features of a larger fin such as a vented blade with a flexible, dual composite construction for a powerful kick, and an adjustable foot pocket for an easy-to-adjust customized fit.
 It's easy portability makes the Trek fin a favorite not only for snorkelers but also for bodyboarders and other water sports where fins enhance the experience.

 100% SECURE CHECKOUT